Ad Space (728×90)

 5. Lack of Physical Intimacy

 Physical closeness fosters emotional intimacy.
 When affection, touch, or sexual connection begins to fade, partners may feel rejected or undesired.
 It’s not just about sex — it’s about feeling valued and cherished.
+The National Institutes of Health (NIH) confirms that physical intimacy is strongly linked to emotional satisfaction in marriage.

 6. Communication Breakdown